bacalhau-project/bacalhau/README.md

 ## Features/Advantages of using Bacalhau
 Some benefits of using Bacalhau for your compute-over-data process include:

-- 🛠 **Process jobs fast**: jobs are processed where the data was created (meaning no ingress/egress) and all jobs are parallel by default
+- 🛠 **Process jobs fast**: Jobs are processed where the data was created (meaning no ingress/egress) and all jobs are parallel by default
-- 💰 **Low cost:** it uses the compute that produced the data in the first place, reusing the existing hardware you already have.
+- 💰 **Low cost:** It uses the compute that produced the data in the first place, reusing the existing hardware you already have.
 You also save on any ingress/egress fees you may have been charged.
 The cost of computing is much cheaper than managed services.
-- 🔐 **More secure**: data is not collected in a central location before processing, meaning all scrubbing and security can be applied at the point of collection.
+- 🔐 **More secure**: Data is not collected in a central location before processing, meaning all scrubbing and security can be applied at the point of collection.
 - 🔷 **Manage large-scale data**: You can manage your own containers that can scale to batch process petabytes (quadrillion bytes) files.
 - ⛺️ **Distributed inference**: Using its sharding feature, you carry out distributed inference very easily.
 Typically, distributed inference is carried out on large-scale datasets with millions of records.
 - 😌 **Easy computation**: If you have the data stored on IPFS you don’t need to move the data, you can compute where the data is located.